KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 ### Cause Eight: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)

-### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution:
+### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution

 ### Cause Eleven: The Rise of ADHD and How We Are Responding to it